natesales/pathvector/docs/index.md

 ## Overview

-* Single configuration file (YAML, JSON, or TOML): Want to track your changes?
+* Single YAML configuration file: Want to track your changes?
 Just commit your file to version control.
 * Platform agnostic: Wireframe works on servers, switches, SBCs, etc.
-* Free and Open Source: In addition to Wireframe itself, it's dependencies such as [bird](https://gitlab.nic.cz/labs/bird/), [xdprtr](https://github.com/natesales/xdprtr), [keepalived](https://github.com/acassen/keepalived), [gortr](https://github.com/cloudflare/gortr) and [bgpq4](https://github.com/bgp/bgpq4) are open source and free to use.
+* Free and Open Source: In addition to Wireframe itself, it's dependencies such as [bird](https://gitlab.nic.cz/labs/bird/), [keepalived](https://github.com/acassen/keepalived), [gortr](https://github.com/cloudflare/gortr) and [bgpq4](https://github.com/bgp/bgpq4) are open source and free to use.

 ## Installation